 By contrast, through technological advances, our species is introducing entirely new kinds of risks, anthropogenic risks, which are man-made threats that have no track record of surviving.
 Our longevity as a species therefore offers no strong prior grounds for confident optimism.
 Examples of anthropogenic risks are nuclear war, advanced artificial intelligence, biotechnology and bioengineered organisms, human-made climate change and nanotechnology risks.

 It is an interesting strain of self-absorption that allows humans to take such pleasure in media depictions of our own extinction events.
 We can’t help but obsess over our apocalyptic visions.
-Despite this, it is striking how little careful scientific attention these issues have received, compared to other topics that are much less important.
+Despite this, it is striking how little careful scientific attention these issues have received, compared to other topics that are much less importance.
 We therefore want our best predictors on the case to think carefully about different failure-modes and assign probabilities to different bangs and whimpers.

 The series begins with the headline By 2100 will the human population decrease by at least 10% during any period of 5 years?.
 This might be best answered by listing specific risks, and assigning probabilities to these causing roughly 0.7-1bn deaths in any 5-year period before 2100.

 Suppose a global catastrophe does happen before 2100, and the world population declines by 10% in any period of 5 years, which risk is the likely culprit?
 In the second part of the question series we want you to predict the probability of different risks causing a global catastrophe, assuming that such a global catastrophe does happen!
 In other words, we want you to predict the conditional probability of different risks causing a global catastrophe, given that such a catastrophe does happen.
-Important note, make sure that your probabilistic predictions add up to at most 100%!

 Relevant questions: Will a terrorist group reportedly obtain viable bioweapon sample?, A devastating bioterror attack by 2025?, Attack using a genetically engineered virus by 2020?, A significant bioterror attack by 2025?, A new Spanish Flu?